 Destructive testing is undertaken in order to understand a specimen’s performance or material behaviour, these procedures are carried out to the test specimen’s failure.
 Destructive testing procedures can either follow specific standards or can be tailored to reproduce set service conditions.

 Destructive testing methods are commonly used for materials characterisation, fabrication validation, failure investigation, and can form a key part of engineering critical assessments, which also involves non-destructive testing (NDT) techniques such as digital radiography.

 Types of Destructive Testing

-Fracture and mechanical testing - these tests include fracture toughness, pressure and tensile testing at a variety of strain rates and temperatures.
-They include different types of destructive testing methods including tension tests, bend tests, Charpy impact tests, Pellini drop weight testing, peel tests, crush testing, and fracture testing.
+This includes different types of destructive testing methods such as tension tests, bend tests, Charpy impact tests, Pellini drop weight testing, peel tests, crush testing, pressure and fracture testing.
 As well as the testing of metals, fracture and mechanical tests can be carried out on different materials, such as welded polymers including plastic pipes.

 Charpy Impact Testing at The Test House